-When LENSPEACE was founded as a client-based design studio 11 years ago it was with the intention to support communication efforts of non-profits doing the challenging work of social change and to elevate the voices of sustainability-minded business to help create a more environmentally conscious world.
-When LENSPEACE was developed into a letterpress studio it was to communicate honest sentiments between people that did not center around the standard tropes of the greeting card industry for religious holidays, birthdays, or standard familial relationships.
+When LENSPEACE was founded as a client-based design studio in 2010, I had the intention to support the communication efforts of non-profits and small businesses doing the challenging work of socio-environmental change to help create a more environmentally conscious world.
+When LENSPEACE was expanded into a letterpress studio it was to communicate honest sentiments between people that did not center around the standard tropes of the greeting card industry, such as religious holidays, birthdays, or standard familial relationships.
 I wanted cards that covered the emotional landscapes of being human without expressions of identity bias to celebrate our shared humanity.
 I wanted letterpress to communicate on behalf of sentiments that unite all humans at various times in life from celebration to serious.
-From the beginning LENSPEACE as a studio has been centered around authentic communication for the betterment of humanity and our relationships.
+From the beginning LENSPEACE as a studio has been centered around authentic communication around our humanity and interconnected relationships.

-Conflict often begins with a lack of trust, a desire to keep secrets, to control information or the outcomes of an objective with beliefs in hierarchy that foster supremacy constructs woven throughout our social belief systems.
+Conflict often begins with a lack of trust, a desire to keep secrets, to control information or the outcomes of an objective.
+This behavior is often grounded in beliefs that foster supremacy constructs already woven throughout our social belief systems.
 Conflict also occurs when we do not take the time to listen to every person in the room and offer each voice the space and power it deserves.
 In contrast to this existing paradigm, we believe that anything is possible with honesty.
 Any problem can be worked through.
 Any relationship can find healing.
-Any organization can refine its mission and purpose.
-It all starts with vulnerable discussion about wants and needs, hopes and fears, pain points and problem statements.
-Exposure to the truth gives us the chance to make conscious decisions that end patterns of abuse and foster reconciliation resulting in positive and sustainable outcomes everyone agrees to.
+Any organization can refine its mission and purpose or change policies and practices.
+It all starts with vulnerable discussion about wants and needs, hopes and fears, pain points, and problem statements.
+Exposure to the truth gives us the chance to make conscious decisions to end patterns of abuse to foster reconciliation, resulting in positive and sustainable outcomes everyone agrees to.